Affirmative Action's Cumulative Fractional Assignments: Solutions from India and their shortcomings

-Period-1 reservation for category $c_1$ in the university is 0, however, the fair share is 2 positions.
-Moreover, period-2 reservation for category $c_1$ in the university is 2, however, the fair share is 4 positions.
+Period-1 reservation for category $c_1$ in the university is 0.
+However, the fractional assignment is 2 vacancies.
+Moreover, period-2 reservation for category $c_1$ in the university is 2.
+However, the fractional assignment is 4.
 Therefore, the Court's solution $R_C$ does not stay within university quota.
-Moreover, in \Cref{example:ex1}, if there were 4 more departments $d_5$, $d_6$, $d_7$, and $d_8$, with the same number of positions as department $d_1$, $d_2$, $d_3$, and $d_4$, respectively, period-1 reservation for category $c_1$ in the university would still be 0.
-And, period-2 reservation for category $c_1$ in the university would still be 4 while the fair share was 8 positions.
+Moreover, in \Cref{example:ex1}, if there were 4 more departments $d_5$, $d_6$, $d_7$, and $d_8$, with the same number of vacancies as department $d_1$, $d_2$, $d_3$, and $d_4$, respectively, period-1 reservation for category $c_1$ in the university would still be 0.
+And, period-2 reservation for category $c_1$ in the university would be 4, whereas the fractional assignment would be 8.